GeoSpark/quantel-pad-usb-interface/docs/packet.md

 - Packets are sent regardless of any input, so have to pay attention to key/pen/button flags.
 - The MSb of byte 1 is always 1 to signify the start of a packet.
 All other bytes have the MSb cleared.
 - Byte 9 is the XOR of each of the other bytes, masked to the least significant 7 bits.
-- Pen position can be negative and uses 2's compliment, and seems to range from about -948, -528 in the top left, to 6759, 5324 in the bottom right.
+- Pen position can be negative and uses 2's compliment, On an A3 tablet, the ranges are around:
+- min_x: -1752, max_x: 6782, min_y: -1100, max_y: 5851, min_pressure: 0, max_pressure: 127
 - Key events are only sent on key transition, so key repeats have to be handled in software.
+  - This may not be entirely true.
+Testing on my Harriet hardware I am only getting key down events.
 - It's probable that key data and pen data aren't transmitted in the same packet because of the use of byte 3, bit 6 for pen pressure.
 If so, this would probably be unnoticeable on original hardware because the screen refresh would only be 30 FPS.

 ### Packet structure